 The genetic testing of embryos is performed in our center through a laboratory procedure known as “embryo biopsy”.
 This procedure involves creating embryos through the normal IVF process, culturing them to the blastocysts stage on Day 5/6, and using microtools to remove a small number of cells from the outer part of the embryo in order to send those cells to the genetic laboratory that will perform the testing.

-Biopsied embryos are cryopreserved through the vitrification method on the day of biopsy and stored in our freezing facility until we receive the genetic results.
-Patients receive counseling from the embryologist or their doctor informing them about the results and their options for further action.
-Embryos that have been found to be apparently genetically healthy are transferred upon request of the patient during a frozen embryo transfer cycle or FET (more information on FET can be found on our website here).
+Biopsied embryos are cryopreserved through the vitrification method and stored in our freezing facility until we receive the genetic results.
+Patients receive counseling from the embryologist and their doctor regarding the results and their options for further action.
+Embryos that have been found to be genetically healthy are transferred upon request of the patient during a frozen embryo transfer (FET) cycle.
+More information can be found on our FET page.

-- Pedieos IVF Center offers 4 different types of genetic testing of embryos:
+Pedieos IVF Center offers 3 different types of genetic testing of embryos:

-- For patients who are carriers of a structural rearrangement, such as reciprocal or Robertsonian translocations and wish to avoid transferring unbalanced chromosomes to their offspring.
+For patients who are carriers of a structural rearrangement, such as reciprocal or Robertsonian translocations and wish to avoid transferring unbalanced chromosomes to their offspring.
 This test is named PGT-S (preimplantation genetic testing for structural rearrangements).

 All genetic analyses are performed by collaborating genetic laboratories using state-of-the-art technologies such as Next Generation Sequencing (NGS).